Learning at the Edge: Transforming After-School Spaces into Learning Networks

 How can these new media tools be used for learning outside of school?

-As scientist and educator John Seeley Brown says: “To transform the core, start at the edge.”
+As scientist and educator John Seely Brown says: “To transform the core, start at the edge.”

 The edge, in this case, are places kids go between school and home: hang-out spaces, after-school programs, libraries, museums.
 Like schools, some of these institutions also need help adapting to new media.
 With its new Edge Project, Global Kids is introducing some of these spaces to new learning tools.
 The New York City-based after-school program will provide institutions with practical models and training sessions on using virtual worlds, games and social media for learning.